pact-foundation/pact-provider-verifier/README.md

 Execute pact provider verification against a provider which implements the following:

-* an http get endpoint (`--provider-states-url`) which returns the available [Provider States](https://docs.pact.io/documentation/provider_states.html), grouped by consumer and returning an HTTP `200`:

-		{
-			"SomeUI": [
-				"customer A is logged in",
-				"customer A has a million dollars"
-			],
-			"BackendAPI": [
-				"customer A is logged in",
-				"there are no customers"
-			]
-		}

-* an http post endpoint (`--provider-states-setup-url`) which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg.
+* an http POST endpoint (`--provider-states-setup-url`) which sets the active pact consumer and provider state accepting two parameters: `consumer` and `state` and returns an HTTP `200` eg.

 		consumer=web&state=customer%20is%20logged%20in